HELA NATION OF HELADIVA

 A map compiled by Ptolemy in the 2nd century AD, depicts the importance of Heladiva as a major ancient trading post; of gems, spices, rice and metals as well as being at the cross roads of east-west trade.
 In Ptolemy's map, Heladiva ('Taprobana') is depicted with an area many times more than the actual size of the Island.
 In the same map, the Indian subcontinent looks less significant in comparison.

-Heladiva renowned in the past as the ‘granary of the east’.
+Heladiva was well known in ancient times as the ‘granary of the east’.
 Historical records show that the Hela exported rice to China from the port in Puhul Motay (‘Pulmudday’).
-With trade on such a large scale, many people from distant nations arrived on our shores.
+The technological mastery of the Hela in building a unique reservoir system to support year round rice production, the abundance of exotic spices, medicinal herbs and gems, the crafted alloy of Wootz steel ('Damascus Steel') and the Theravadha tradition of the Buddha-Dhamma; brought many traders, scholars and adventurers to our shores.
 E.g. Fa Hsien (Record of Buddhist Countries, AD 414) and Marco Polo (Il Milione, AD 1292).

 In the 12th and 13th century AD, Arab traders had discovered the riches of Heladiva and traded goods at Kalani Thota on the Kalani river and called this trading post 'Kalambu'.
 Ibn Battuta, in the year 1340 AD describes 'Kalambu' as the ‘finest and largest city in 'Serendib’.
 The Arab traders brought with them their religion of Islam.